Where to Find Help

 In addition, through their website they provide a range of on-line learning support materials, including self-access tutorials, learning skills handouts, and practice materials.

-Situated in MS9 (just behind the main Waikato Management School building), Language and learning development is offered to all Waikato Management School students and the service is free.
+Situated in MSC, Language and Learning Development is offered to all Waikato Management School students and the service is free.
 Language and learning development support tutors can offer you advice and guidance with your academic writing, reading, and oral tasks.
 They can also help you to master academic skills such as APA referencing and teach you how to avoid plagiarism.

 - Individual or small group (maximum 4) 30 minute tutorials with a language and learning tutor